woozy308/Pokemon-Test/README.md

  - Run the code and enjoy!

 Using Linux/UNIX terminal:
+ - This program can also be run from a Linux or Unix terminal!
+ - Download each file presented in the latest-version
+ - In Unix, use the "bash" and "out" commands to connect all files together!
- - Coming soon...
+ - (Coming soon...)

 # Credits:
 All code is made by @woozy308 (jadon1@uw.edu).
 For any inquiries or questions, please do not hesitate to message me and I will get right back to you.

-Thank you for downloading or trying my project.
-You have my gratitude!
+Thank you for downloading and testing my project, I hope that you have an enjoyable time!
 This program is directly inspired from Pokemon (specifically Pokemon Emerald).

 All credits reserved to Nintendo and the Pokemon franchise.